lucialand/lucia-docs/docs/essentials/accessingLuciaState.md

 Lucia's state is mutable, but sealed to due to performance and architectural decisions.
 This means no key-value pairs can be created or destroyed, but it can change.
 :::

-You can also access Lucia state data if you capture the return value of `Lucia.createApp`. a Lucia component instance is made up of `<App>.ast`, which contains the abstract syntax tree of the DOM that Lucia references, `<App>.state`, which contains the component state of the application, as well as various helper properties.
+You can also access Lucia state data if you capture the return value of `Lucia.component`. a Lucia component instance is made up of `<App>.ast`, which contains the abstract syntax tree of the DOM that Lucia references, `<App>.state`, which contains the component state of the application, as well as various helper properties.

 ```html
 <div id="app">